openfaas/docs/docs/openfaas-cloud/intro.md

 #### Community cluster

-The community-run cluster means you can do a `git push` and get a free, TLS-enabled endpoint without thinking about servers or Kubernetes.
-We do everything for you
+The community-run cluster is a free cluster which you can use to publish functions on the internet with TLS and a personal sub-domain.
+You don't need to think about servers or Kubernetes any more.
+We host, scale and manage your functions giving you a secure personalised dashboard so that you can focus on writing code.

 #### Self-hosted

-When you host OpenFaaS Cloud yourself you are providing a "`git push` - get functions" for yourself and your team.
-All the code is fully open source and licensed under MIT.
-Follow the "dev" guide in the GitHub repository to set yourself up on Kubernetes or Docker Swarm.
+OpenFaaS Cloud is open source software which you can use to host your OpenFaaS Cloud cluster.
+OpenFaaS Cloud brings a managed, multi-user experience with built-in dashboard and CI/CD.
+This lowers the barrier to entry for teams meaning that developers only need to know how to use git and require no pre-assumed knowledge of Docker or Kubernetes.

 ### Resources: